-- Break your team into small discussion groups to discuss critical issues and questions that could be unpacked at the retreat, - Provide a journal for people to write down ideas and perspectives to share at the retreat, - Turn corporate presentations into videos people can watch before the retreat so they can use retreat time for "meaty" reaction and discussion. - Ask a critical mass of team members for their ideas about discussion topics and activities.
+- Break your team into small discussion groups to discuss critical issues and questions that could be unpacked at the retreat, - Provide a journal for people to write down ideas and perspectives to share at the retreat, - Turn corporate presentations into videos people can watch before the retreat so the retreat time is saved for "meaty" reaction and discussion - Ask a critical mass of team members for their ideas about discussion topics and activities.
 This demonstrates transparency, gives people ownership, and raises trust.
 Transparency, ownership, and trust fuel engagement.